DMIT-2018/2018-Project-eBikes-Labspecs/Marking/Part-3/Servicing-long.md

   - **UI**
     - [ ] Remove service from service list
     - [ ] Refresh service list
+    - [ ] Update the Estimate cost based on hours
   - **BLL**
     - [ ] Does **not** alter tables
 - **`TBA`**/2 - PROCESSING/WEB PAGE – ADD A STANDARD SERVICE